imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-ADFS-and-WAP-with-WID-Single-Site.md

 The deployment leverages Desired State Configuration scripts to further customize the following:

+DNS
+- Configure Internal DNS ADFS Records

+AD Connect
+- Download Lastest Version of AD Connect to AD Connect Server

 ADFS
-- Configure Internal DNS ADFS Records
+- Request/Receive ADFS SAN Certificate from Enterprise CA
+- Copy Exchange Certificate (If ExchangeExists)
 - Configure ADFS Server

+WAP
+- Copy AFS Certificates
+- Import ADFS Certificates
+- Copy Exchange Certificate (If ExchangeExists)
+- Import Exchange Certificates (If ExchangeExists)
 - Configure WAP Server
 - Create WAP/ADFS Trust
-- Request/Receive ADFS SAN Certificate from Enterprise CA

 All Virtual Machines can be accessed via the [Bastion Host](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) that was deployed by using the Username and Password provided during depoyment.
 The password can be manually entered or retrieved from the KeyVault that is creatd during deployment.